razcore-rad/adem/src/07-demo-01-organic-wk-01.md

 In some cases the subject can vary a lot, for example, the horns.
 In this case do a **breakdown for three-to-five of them**.

+When dealing with organic shapes that twist and turn wildly, break them down with simple forms.
+One such simple form is a bent cilinder.

+If the form is a bit too difficult don't hesitate to use a 3D software to understand the 3D volume.

 ![](./assets/images/07-01-01-understand-horns-variety.png)

-When dealing with organic shapes that twist and turn wildly, it’s best to draw through the form following the twist and connecting the curves where the shape closes off:
+Another method is to draw through the form following the twist and connecting the curves where the shape closes off:

 ![](./assets/images/07-01-01-understand-horns-twist.png)